The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Immediate Actions Required

-• Upgrade OPNsense to a version newer than 19.1 that addresses this vulnerability
+• Upgrade OPNsense to a version later than 19.1 that includes input sanitization fixes for the VLAN edit handler.

-• Restrict access to the OPNsense web management interface to trusted networks or IP addresses only
+• Restrict access to the OPNsense web management interface to trusted management networks only.

 Patch Information